Deer Backstrap Recipes: Delicious and Easy Ways to Cook Venison

 Once it's cooked, your venison will be incredibly tender and fall apart easily.
 Serve it with your favourite sides – mashed potatoes, rice, or a simple green salad.
 You can also make a gravy from the juices in the slow cooker by whisking in a tablespoon of cornstarch and cooking until it thickens.

-Part 4: Venison Stew: A Hearty Winter Comfort
+Part 4: venison stew: A Hearty Winter Comfort

 Ah, venison stew – a true winter warmer!
 This hearty and satisfying meal is perfect for a cold day, and the long simmering time allows the flavours to meld together beautifully.